-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this occurs in the context of the use of third-party services or disclosure or transfer of data to third parties, this only takes place if it occurs for the fulfilment of our (pre)contractual obligations, on the basis of your consent, on the basis of a legal obligation or on the basis of our legitimate interests.
-Subject to legal or contractual permissions, we process or leave the data in a third country only if the special requirements of Art.
-44 ff.
-Process DSGVO.
-This means, for example, processing is carried out on the basis of special guarantees, such as the officially recognised determination of a data protection level corresponding to the EU (e.g. for the USA by the "Privacy Shield") or compliance with officially recognised special contractual obligations (so-called "standard contractual clauses").
+If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or if this is done in the context of the use of third-party services or disclosure or transfer of data to third parties, this will only occur if it is done to fulfil our (pre)contractual obligations, on the basis of your consent, a legal obligation or on the basis of our legitimate interests.
+Subject to legal or contractual permissions, we process or allow the data to be processed in a third country only if the special requirements of Art.
+44 ff. of the German Data Protection Act are met.
+DSGVO.
+This means that the processing takes place, for example, on the basis of special guarantees, such as the officially recognised determination of a data protection level corresponding to the EU (e.g. for the USA by the "Privacy Shield") or compliance with officially recognised special contractual obligations (so-called "standard contractual clauses").

 Rights of data subjects

-You have the right to request confirmation as to whether the data concerned are being processed and to request information about these data as well as further information and a copy of the data in accordance with Art.
+You have the right to request confirmation as to whether the data in question will be processed and to be informed of this data and to receive further information and a copy of the data in accordance with Art.
 15 DSGVO.

-They have correspondingly.
-In accordance with Article 16 of the DSBER, you have the right to request the completion of data concerning you or the correction of inaccurate data concerning you.
+You have accordingly.
 In accordance with Art.
+16 DSGVO, you have the right to request the completion of data concerning you or the rectification of incorrect data concerning you.

-17 DSGVO, you have the right to demand that relevant data be deleted immediately or, alternatively, to demand a restriction on the processing of the data in accordance with Art.
+Pursuant to Art.
+17 DSGVO, you have the right to demand that the data concerned be deleted immediately or, alternatively, to demand that the processing of the data be restricted pursuant to Art.
 18 DSGVO.

-You have the right to request that the data concerning you that you have provided to us be received in accordance with Art.
-20 DSGVO and to request its transmission to other persons responsible.
+You have the right to demand that the data concerning you which you have provided to us be received in accordance with Art.
+20 DSGVO and that it be transferred to other responsible parties.

-In accordance with Art.
-77 DSGVO, they also have the right to file a complaint with the competent supervisory authority.
+Pursuant to Art.
+77 DSGVO, you also have the right to file a complaint with the competent supervisory authority.

 You have the right to revoke consents granted pursuant to Art.
 7 para.
-3 DSGVO with future effect
+3 DSGVO with effect for the future.

-You can object to the future processing of the data concerning you in accordance with Art.
-21 DSGVO at any time.
-The objection may be lodged in particular against processing for direct marketing purposes.
+You may object at any time to the future processing of the data concerning you in accordance with Art.
+21 DSGVO.
+In particular, you may object to the processing of your data for the purposes of direct marketing.

 Cookies" are small files that are stored on the user's computer.
 Different data can be stored within the cookies.
-A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after his or her visit to an online offer.
+A cookie is primarily used to store information about a user (or the device on which the cookie is stored) during or after the user's visit to an online service.
 Temporary cookies, or "session cookies" or "transient cookies", are cookies that are deleted after a user leaves an online offer and closes his browser.
-In such a cookie, for example, the content of a shopping basket in an online shop or a login status can be stored.
+The content of a shopping basket in an online shop or a login status, for example, can be stored in such a cookie.
 Cookies are referred to as "permanent" or "persistent" and remain stored even after the browser is closed.
-For example, the login status can be saved when users visit it after several days.
-Likewise, the interests of users used for range measurement or marketing purposes may be stored in such a cookie.
-Third-party cookies" are cookies that are offered by providers other than the person responsible for operating the online offer (otherwise, if they are only its cookies, they are referred to as "first-party cookies").
+For example, the login status can be saved if users visit it after several days.
+The interests of the users who are used for range measurement or marketing purposes can also be stored in such a cookie.
+Third party cookies" are cookies that are offered by providers other than the person responsible for operating the online service (otherwise, if they are only the latter's cookies, they are referred to as "first party cookies").

 Deletion of data

-The data processed by us will be deleted or their processing restricted in accordance with Articles 17 and 18 DSGVO.
-Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as it is no longer required for its intended purpose and the deletion does not conflict with any statutory storage obligations.
-If the data are not deleted because they are necessary for other and legally permissible purposes, their processing is restricted.
-This means that the data is blocked and not processed for other purposes.
-This applies, for example, to data that must be retained for commercial or tax reasons.
+The data processed by us will be deleted or their processing restricted in accordance with Art.
+17 and 18 DSGVO.
+Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as they are no longer required for their intended purpose and there are no legal obligations to retain them.
+If the data are not deleted because they are required for other and legally permissible purposes, their processing will be restricted.
+This means that the data will be blocked and not processed for other purposes.
+This applies, for example, to data that must be stored for commercial or tax reasons.

-According to legal requirements in Germany, the storage is carried out in particular for 10 years in accordance with §§ 147 para.
+According to legal requirements in Germany, data is stored for 10 years in accordance with §§ 147 para.
 1 AO, 257 para.
-1 no. 1 and 4, para.
-4 HGB (books, records, management reports, accounting documents, trading books, documents relevant for taxation, etc.) and 6 years in accordance with § 257 para.
-1 no. 2 and 3, para.
-4 HGB (commercial letters).
+1 nos.
+1 and 4, para.
+4 HGB (German Commercial Code) (books, records, management reports, accounting records, commercial books, documents relevant for taxation, etc.) and 6 years in accordance with § 257 para.
+1 nos.
+2 and 3, para.
+4 HGB (German Commercial Code) (commercial letters).

-In accordance with legal requirements in Austria, storage is carried out in particular for 7 years in accordance with § 132 (1) BAO (accounting documents, receipts/invoices, accounts, receipts, business papers, statement of income and expenses, etc.), for 22 years in connection with real estate and for 10 years for documents in connection with electronically provided services, telecommunications, radio and television services which are provided to non-entrepreneurs in EU member states and for which the Mini-One-Stop-Shop (MOSS) is used.
+In accordance with legal requirements in Austria, the documents are kept in particular for 7 years in accordance with § 132 para.
+1 BAO (accounting documents, receipts/invoices, accounts, receipts, business papers, list of income and expenses, etc.), for 22 years in connection with real estate and for 10 years for documents in connection with electronically provided services, telecommunications, radio and television services which are provided to non-entrepreneurs in EU member states and for which the Mini-One-Stop-Shop (MOSS) is used.

-We process our customers' data as part of our contractual services, which include conceptual and strategic consulting, campaign planning, software and design development / consulting or maintenance, implementation of campaigns and processes / handling, server administration, data analysis / consulting services and training services.
+We process the data of our customers within the scope of our contractual services, which include conceptual and strategic consulting, campaign planning, software and design development / consulting or maintenance, implementation of campaigns and processes / handling, server administration, data analysis / consulting services and training services.

-We process inventory data (e.g., customer master data, such as names or addresses), contact data (e.g., e-mail, telephone numbers), content data (e.g., text entries, photographs, videos), contract data (e.g., subject matter of the contract, term), payment data (e.g., bank details, payment history), usage and metadata (e.g. as part of the evaluation and performance measurement of marketing measures).
-We do not process special categories of personal data unless these are part of commissioned processing.
-This includes our customers, prospects, their customers, users, website visitors or employees, as well as third parties.
-The purpose of the processing is to provide contractual services, billing and our customer service.
-The legal basis for processing results from Art.
-6 para.
+We process inventory data (e.g., customer master data, such as names or addresses), contact data (e.g., e-mail, telephone numbers), content data (e.g., text entries, photographs, videos), contract data (e.g., subject matter of contract, term), payment data (e.g., bank details, payment history), usage and metadata (e.g., within the scope of evaluating and measuring the success of marketing measures).
+We do not process any special categories of personal data, unless they are part of a commissioned processing.
+Affected parties include our customers, interested parties and their customers, users, website visitors or employees as well as third parties.
+The purpose of the processing is the provision of contractual services, billing and our customer service.
+The legal basis for the processing results from Art.
+6 Para.
 1 lit. b DSGVO (contractual services), Art.
-6 para.
-1 lit. f DSGVO (analysis, statistics, optimisation, safety measures).
-We process data which are necessary to justify and fulfil the contractual services and point out the necessity of their disclosure.
-Disclosure to external parties only takes place if it is necessary within the framework of an order.
-When processing the data provided to us within the scope of an order, we act in accordance with the instructions of the client and the legal requirements for order processing pursuant to Art.
-28 DSGVO and process the data for no other purposes than those stipulated in the order.
+6 Para.
+1 lit. f DSGVO (analysis, statistics, optimisation, security measures).
+We process data which are necessary for the justification and fulfilment of the contractual services and point out the necessity of their specification.
+Disclosure to external parties shall only take place if it is necessary within the framework of an order.
+When processing the data provided to us within the framework of an order, we shall act in accordance with the instructions of the customer and the statutory requirements for order processing pursuant to Art.
+28 DSGVO and shall not process the data for purposes other than those specified in the order.

 We delete the data after the expiry of statutory warranty and comparable obligations.
-The necessity of storing the data is checked every three years; in the case of statutory archiving obligations, the data is deleted after their expiry (6 years, in accordance with § 257 Paragraph 1 HGB, 10 years, in accordance with § 147 Paragraph 1 AO).
-In the case of data disclosed to us within the scope of an order by the customer, we delete the data in accordance with the specifications of the order, generally after the end of the order.
+The necessity of storing the data is reviewed every three years; in the case of statutory archiving obligations, deletion takes place after their expiry (6 years, in accordance with § 257 para.
+1 HGB, 10 years, in accordance with § 147 para.
+1 AO).
+In the case of data which has been disclosed to us by the client within the scope of an order, we delete the data in accordance with the specifications of the order, in principle after the end of the order.

-We process data within the framework of administrative tasks as well as the organisation of our company, financial accounting and compliance with legal obligations, e.g. archiving.
-We process the same data that we process in the course of providing our contractual services.
+We process data in the context of administrative tasks as well as the organisation of our business, financial accounting and compliance with legal obligations, such as archiving.
+Here we process the same data that we process within the scope of providing our contractual services.
 The processing bases are Art.
 6 para.
 1 lit. c.
 DSGVO, Art.
 6 para.
 1 lit. f.
 DSGVO.
-Customers, prospects, business partners and website visitors are affected by the processing.
-The purpose and our interest in the processing lies in the administration, financial accounting, office organization, archiving of data, thus tasks which serve the maintenance of our business activities, perception of our tasks and provision of our services.
-The deletion of the data with regard to contractual services and contractual communication corresponds to the information provided in these processing activities.
+Customers, interested parties, business partners and website visitors are affected by the processing.
+The purpose and our interest in the processing lies in the administration, financial accounting, office organization, archiving of data, i.e. tasks which serve the maintenance of our business activities, performance of our tasks and provision of our services.
+The deletion of the data with regard to contractual services and contractual communication corresponds to the data specified in these processing activities.

-We disclose or transmit data to the tax authorities, consultants, such as tax consultants or auditors, as well as other fee offices and payment service providers.
+We disclose or transmit data to the financial administration, consultants, such as tax consultants or auditors, as well as other fee offices and payment service providers.

-Furthermore, we store information on suppliers, event organisers and other business partners on the basis of our business interests, e.g. for the purpose of making contact at a later date.
-We store this data, which is mainly company-related, permanently.
+Furthermore, on the basis of our business interests, we store information on suppliers, organisers and other business partners, e.g. for the purpose of establishing contact at a later date.
+This data, which is mainly company-related, is stored permanently.